Frakkio10/FlowWaveSim/README.md

 cd FlowWaveSim

-python -m venv venv

-source venv/bin/activate    # (or venv\Scripts\activate on Windows)

-pip install -r requirements.txt
+pip install --user --editable .

 If you don’t have a requirements.txt yet, use:

-numpy
+        - numpy

-matplotlib
+        - matplotlib

-h5py
+        - h5py

-imageio[ffmpeg]
+        - imageio[ffmpeg]

 #                   RUNNING A SIMULATION
 python wave_simulation.py